What does Rolex Oyster Perpetual Mean? [Complete Guide]

-Rolex Oyster, a term often associated with the Rolex brand.
+Rolex Oyster is a term that is closely associated with the Rolex brand.

 Recognized as one of the most luxurious and prestigious watch brands in the world, no matter if you ask someone who knows watches well, or someone who doesn’t know much about them, most people know about Rolex.